jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 #### kill

-In the SysVinit/Upstart world to terminate a process you would use the `kill` command.
-There are various levels of `kill`.
+In the SysVinit/Upstart world to terminate a process you would use the `kill` command.There are various levels of `kill`.

  Level       Name            Function
 -------- ------------ -----------------------------------------------------------------------